click below

 | In a chemical reaction, ____________________ energy is STORED in the BONDS of the molecules in the reaction. | potential |

-| In a chemical reaction, kinetic energy is the ________ that is either released or absorbed in the reaction. | heat |
+| In a chemical reaction, KINETIC energy is the ________ that is either released or absorbed in the reaction. | heat |

-| If a chemical reaction has a positive ΔH, the beaker that contains the reaction will feel ________ when the reaction is finished. | cold |
+| If a reaction has a POSITIVE ΔH, the beaker that contains the reaction will feel ________ when the reaction is finished. | cold |

-| Hess's law is a more exact method of determining ΔH than using bond energies because | it takes into account the phases of each substance in the reaction. |
+| Hess's law is a more precise means of determining ΔH because it takes into account the ___________ of each substance. | phase |

 | A state function is one whose final value is ____________________ of the path taken to get there. | independent |